Code-Institute-Submissions/my-own-website/README.md

 ### Surface
 Code institute template was used to create the project.
 Several colour pallets were applied to give the pages crisp and solid aesthetics.
 Pinterest app was used to find the better combination of the fonts, which were used through Google Fonts and Font Awesome was applied for little icons.
 The whole aesthetics were combined to create subtle but tough impression on the person advertised.

 ### Technologies
-•	Balsamiq - To create a wireframe
+-Balsamiq - To create a wireframe
-•	HTML - To create a basic site
+-HTML - To create a basic site
-•	Bootstrap - To improve responsiveness
+-Bootstrap - To improve responsiveness
-•	CSS - To create an attractive style
+-CSS - To create an attractive style

 ### Features
 The features used in this website are simple and easy to use as I wanted to create a page